-NI 8.4.1 Description of your activities
+GB 8.4.1 Description of your activities

-- Before starting your organic enterprise, you must describe what practical measures you will take to ensure you will comply with these organic standards, and the relevant practical measures to be taken to ensure compliance with this Regulation.
+- Before starting your organic enterprise, you must describe what practical measures you will take to ensure you will comply with these organic standards.
 If you make any changes to your activity you must update your certification body accordingly. - 2.
-You must include a full description of your premises, units and activities including: - a) the facilities used for the reception, preparation and storage of the products intended for animal feed before and after the operations concerning them - b) the facilities used for the storage of other products used to prepare feeding stuffs - c) the facilities used to store products for cleaning and disinfection - d) where necessary, the description of the compound feeding stuff that you intend to produce, in accordance with Article 5(1)(a) of Directive 79/273/EEC and the livestock species or class for which the compound feeding stuff is intended, and - e) where necessary, the name of the feed materials that you intend to prepare.
+You must include a full description of your premises, units and activities including: - the facilities used for the reception, preparation and storage of the products intended for animal feed before and after the operations concerning them - b) the facilities used for the storage of other products used to prepare feeding stuffs - c) the facilities used to store products for cleaning and disinfection - d) where necessary, the description of the compound feeding stuff that you intend to produce, in accordance with Article 5(1)(a) of Directive 79/273/EEC and the livestock species or class for which the compound feeding stuff is intended, and - e) where necessary, the name of the feed materials that you intend to prepare.